-The maximum amount of IP sources (aka IPv4 addresses and CIDRs) per Endpoint available for IP filtering is 25.
+The maximum amount of IP sources (aka IPv4 addresses and CIDRs) per Endpoint available for IP filtering is 50.
+IPv6 is not currently supported.

 While IP filtering is no substitute for strong authentication, it is useful to:

-- Further lock down access to sensitive apps and interfaces, such as admin dashboards or third party apps you're hosting on Aptible for internal use only (e.g. Kibana, Sentry).
+- Further lock down access to sensitive apps and interfaces, such as admin dashboards or third-party apps you're hosting on Aptible for internal use only (For example: Kibana, Sentry).

 - Restrict access to your Apps and APIs to a set of trusted customers or data partners.